gfis/gramword/README.md

 # gramword
-Assigns grammatical Attributes to Words
+Java project which assigns grammatical attributes to words and sentences in German.